Last Updated on March 17, 2021 by Julia Wilson

-How many cat eye colours are there?
+How many cat eye colours do cats have?

 Compared to other mammals, cats display a wide array of eye colours from almost translucent in albino animals to deep brown.
 The eye colour of all cats is determined by genes inherited from the mother and father.

 Odd-eyes (heterochromia) are also less common (but not rare) than other eye colours and occur in three types, complete, sectoral and central.
 Sectoral and central heterochromia are extremely rare eye colours.

 Complete heterochromia – One eye is blue and the other green or brown

 Sectoral heterochromia – Two eye colours are present in the iris